Ambiarc/Indoor-Air-Quality/README.md

 This project features a map of [The Pavillion](https://onemuseumplace.cn/one-museum-place/the-pavilion/), an upcoming retail space in Shanghai, China.
 Using the [QLEAR API](https://qlear.io), real-time indoor air quality data is displayed on the map.
 You can view the air quality of the entire building, each floor, or specific units.

+To run the project locally, add your QLEAR API key to 'config.js'.

 ![Alt text](screenshots/IAQ1.png?raw=true "IAQ1")
 _Exterior of the building and overall statistics._